 Check your inbox now to confirm your subscription.

 Oops!
 You're already subscribed.

-No dates have yet been set for 2017 due to the FREE Braided Rivers Seminar.
+No dates have yet been set for 2018.
+Links to the papers presented in 2017 are here.

 The South Island’s braided rivers are home to a disproportionate number of threatened bird species.
 Regional and district councils, agencies, CWMS zone committees, community groups, and individual volunteers are increasingly becoming involved in managing these birds.
 BRaid Incorporated, an umbrella organisation established in 2006, works closely with local groups to protect braided river ecosystems.

 Many of the species in these riverbeds are endemic and highly specialised for life in braided rivers.
 Many are also highly threatened.
 BRaid believes that increased knowledge of these species is an important tool to assist in bringing about improved outcomes for highly threatened river-birds.
 We offered this course on the management of birds in braided rivers for those involved and interested in river management.

 Courses are aimed at staff of regional and district councils, CWMS zone committee members, agencies involved in the management of rivers and individuals and community and recreational groups involved in (or wishing to undertake) protection of birds in braided rivers.

 Participant comments: “most worthwhile” and “the course offered far more than I expected” (see Environment Canterbury press release).